B1-Mordred/EZgrow/README.md

 - `x` = `1` (ON) or `0` (OFF).
 - `A` = AUTO / `M` = MANUAL.

-At boot, the OLED briefly shows:
+On boot:

-- `"Greenhouse boot..."`, then
+- Initially: `"Greenhouse boot..."`.
+- Then:
-- The ESP32’s IP address (for convenience to open the web UI).
+  - If STA connected: IP address of the ESP32.
+  - If AP fallback: AP SSID (`EZgrow-Setup`) and AP IP (e.g. `192.168.4.1`).

 ---